victorvde/jpeg2png/README.md

 ## Availability

-jpeg2png is written in portable C, specfically C11.
+jpeg2png is written in portable C, specifically C11.
 It relies on libjpeg and libpng.
 You can compile the executable using make and gcc. jpeg2png is licensed GPLv3+.

-A precompiled Windows version is available on the ["Releases" page](../../releases).
+A compiled Windows version is available on the ["Releases" page](../../releases).

 ## What "smooth" means
 jpeg2png finds the smoothest possible picture that encodes to the given JPEG file.
 But what is "smooth"?
 A first approximation is [Total Variation](https://en.wikipedia.org/wiki/Total_variation_denoising).
-It says that smoothness is the sum of the differences between neighbouring pixels.
+It says that smoothness is the sum of the differences between neighboring pixels.
 This works pretty well, but it can create very sharp transitions.
 ``0 1 2 3 4`` and ``0 0 0 4 4`` both have a Total Variation of 4.